-The City College Acupuncture course is structured in such a way that different assessments become due in at different times, enabling you to schedule and pace your work and avoiding too many end of term exams.
+The City College Acupuncture programme is structured in such a way that different assessments become due in at different times, enabling you to schedule and pace your work and avoiding too many end of term exams.

 If you fail an assignment or exam then you are allowed to resubmit or resit the assessment.
 If you fail a second time then you will be required to repeat the entire module you have failed at your own expense.
-This may or may not affect the speed of your progress through the course.
+This may or may not affect the speed of your progress through the programme.

 You will not need to learn Chinese to study with us although you will be introduced to certain Chinese words and phrases.
 This will enable you to engage with the cultural significance behind some of the terms frequently use in Traditional Chinese Medicine.